PencilCode/reference/documents/turtle/angles.html.md

 ---
 title: Angles
-description: the direction an objectis facing
+description: the direction an object is facing
 layout: reference
 ---